NBA commissioner says league moved away from the term ‘owner’

 LAVAR BALL SPEAKS OUT ABOUT ESPN APPEARANCE

-“You shouldn’t say owner,” Golden State Warrior Draymond Green said on HBO last year.
+“You shouldn’t say owner,” Golden State Warriors forward Draymond Green said on HBO last year.

 Silver pointed to the Green interview and said that he “completely respects” his opinion on the matter.